CuFFaz/Trend-Forecasting-using-FSM/README.md

 | GRADUAL_DEATH        |
 | CRASH                |

-Input to the Model: A single keyword.
+Input to the Model: A single keyword.<br>
-Output of Model: Outputs can be channeled between TrendsSoFar, CurrentState, NextState in main.py For a single input keyword,
+Output of Model: Outputs can be channeled between TrendsSoFar, CurrentState, NextState in main.py<br>
+For a single input keyword,
 - TrendsSoFar - Provides clipped off trend patterns obtained from training data for a specific keyword.
 - CurrentState - Names of Assigned states for previous and present datapoints for a specific keyword.